beltram/stubr/README.md

 A docker image is published [here](https://github.com/users/beltram/packages/container/package/stubr) with each release.

-You can play with it with the following commands
+You can play with it with the following commands:

 ```bash
 echo "{\"request\": {\"method\": \"GET\"}, \"response\": { \"body\": \"Hello stubr\" }}" > hello.json &&